aneeshe27/6800-final-proj/README.md

 python check_install.py
 ```

-If check_install.py complains about GroundingDINO or SAM-2 imports, that's fine for now—you can still run the PoC with rectangle masks.
+If check_install.py complains about GroundingDINO or SAM-2 imports, that's fine for now—we can still run the PoC with rectangle masks.
 If you plan to use GroundingDINO + SAM-2, place their weights later I made a note in step 7.

 ## 2) Ego4D CLI + AWS credentials